Rachel Clarke

-Biography
+Rachel Clarke was born in Wiltshire in 1972, to Mark Rendall, a general practitioner, and Dorothy, a nurse.
+She has a twin sister, and one brother.
+In 1993, she graduated in philosophy, politics and economics, from the University of Oxford.
+She married commercial pilot and former fighter pilot Dave.

+Early career

-Clarke studied philosophy, politics and economics at the University of Oxford and worked as a broadcast journalist prior to her career in medicine.
-She produced and directed current affairs documentaries for Channel 4 and the BBC focusing on subjects such as Al Qaeda, the Gulf War and the civil war in the Democratic Republic of Congo, otherwise known as the Second Congo War.
-At the age of 29, she began a medical degree at Oxford, graduating and beginning work as a junior doctor in 2009.
+Clarke worked as a broadcast journalist prior to her career in medicine.
+She produced and directed current affairs documentaries for Channel 4 and the BBC focusing on subjects that included Al Qaeda, the Gulf War, and the civil war in the Democratic Republic of Congo.
+At the age of 29 she began a medical degree at University College, London, later transferring to Oxford for her clinical training, where she graduated and began her first medical posts in 2009.

 NHS campaigning

 Clarke's campaigning began when the Secretary of State for Health, Jeremy Hunt, sought to impose a new contract upon junior doctors.
 She rose to prominence as a political campaigner in her opposition to the contract.
 She argued in print and on screen that imposition would irrevocably damage the NHS.
 In particular, she was concerned that doctors would be unable to maintain their compassion and empathy, the attributes that drew them in to the profession in the first place.
-Clarke was interviewed multiple times during the COVID-19 Coronavirus pandemic in Spring 2020 and was a panellist on the BBC's Question Time on 16 April.
+Clarke was interviewed multiple times during the COVID-19 Coronavirus pandemic in spring 2020 and was a panellist on the BBC's Question Time on 16 April.

 Clarke has criticised the 'Clap for Tom' following the death of Captain Sir Tom Moore as a shallow gesture, saying: "I cannot clap when 100k like Capt Tom have died ...
 Capt Tom was inspirational.
 But clapping doesn't feel right to me amid the vastness of our death & grief.
 Nor will clapping protect others."

 On Twitter in late September 2021, then Telegraph cartoonist Bob Moran suggested Clarke deserved to be "verbally abused" after she tweeted that she had received verbal abuse for wearing a mask on public transport.
 In the exchange that followed, Clarke threatened to sue Moran for libel and accused him of inciting abuse.
 She further publicly tweeted at Moran's employer, the Telegraph, asking why they employ someone who abused NHS staff.
 On 13 October 2021, Press Gazette reported The Telegraph had sacked Moran over the comments.
 Following reports Moran had been suspended from his job, he had apologised a week earlier.